zchunk/zchunk-java/README.md

 ## What is the goal of this project?

+The goal is to create a pure java implementation of the zchunk file format.
+This way, java programs or Android apps will be able to use the zchunk file format.

-## What dependencies do I need?
+## Which dependencies do I need?

 **zchunk-java** can be used *without any* transitives dependencies/libraries.

-However, to have support for compression, you should use the arteifact `zchunk-all` (TBD), which also pulls in support for `zstd` compression and maybe other compressions later.
+However, to have support for compression, you should use the arteifact `zchunk-bundle-lib` (TBD), which also pulls in support for `zstd` compression and maybe other compressions later.

+The command line application (`zchunk-app`) is another matter.
+It uses `picocli` for parsing command lines, but other than that, it does not have any new dependencies.
+Since `picocli` is bundled with the app in an executable `one-jar`, there is no manual copying of dependencies.

 ## Runtime Requirements and usage